Battle of Britain Day: Impact

-There was no clear solution to combating Britain from the air.
-Göring had not given up hope of winning a victory by airborne assault.
-He discussed the possibility of invading Ireland (Fall Grün, or Operation Green) with Kurt Student in January 1941, in order to surround Britain by land, sea and air.
-The operation was shelved.
-Instead, the Luftwaffe, with varying degrees of success, carried out the strategic bombardment of British industrial cities.
+To maintain pressure on the United Kingdom, the Luftwaffe changed tactics and commenced the Blitz, a strategic bombardment of London and the major British industrial cities by night for the next several months.
 The lack of RAF night defences in this stage of the war enabled the German bombers to inflict extensive damage without suffering the heavy losses of the daylight campaign.
 It is estimated that the Luftwaffe lost around 500 aircrews during the Blitz, whereas in the Battle of Britain it lost around 2,800 killed, 340 wounded, 750 captured.
 Overall losses were cut by one-third of daylight operations.